-This Portfolio of Vanguard Variable Insurance Fund offers its shares to insurance companies to fund both annuity and life insurance contracts.
+This Portfolio of Vanguard Variable Insurance Funds offers its shares to insurance companies to fund both annuity and life insurance contracts.
 Because of differences in tax treatment or other considerations, the best interests of various contract owners participating in the Portfolio might at some time be in conflict.
-The Fund's board of trustees will monitor for any material conflicts and determine what action, if any, should be taken.
+The Board will monitor for any material conflicts and determine what action, if any, should be taken.

-If the board of trustees determines that continued offering of shares would be detrimental to the best interests of the Portfolio's shareholders, the Portfolio may suspend the offering of shares for a period of time.
-If the board of trustees determines that a specific purchase acceptance would be detrimental to the best interests of the Portfolio's shareholders (for example, because of the size of the purchase request or a history of frequent trading by the investor), the Portfolio may reject such a purchase request.
+If the Board determines that continued offering of shares would be detrimental to the best interests of the Portfolio's shareholders, the Portfolio may suspend the offering of shares for a period of time.
+If the Board determines that a specific purchase acceptance would be detrimental to the best interests of the Portfolio's shareholders (for example, because of the size of the purchase request or a history of frequent trading by the investor), the Portfolio may reject such a purchase request.

 If you wish to redeem money from the Portfolio, please refer to the instructions provided in the accompanying prospectus for the annuity or life insurance program.
 Shares of the Portfolio may be redeemed on any business day that the NYSE is open for trading.
-The redemption price of shares will be at the next-determined net asset value per share.
+The redemption price of shares will be at the next-determined NAV per share.
 Redemption proceeds generally will be wired to the administrator within one business day following receipt of the redemption request, but no later than seven business days.
 Contract owners will receive their redemption checks from the administrator.